Ask Question

 In this modification, methyl (CH3) groups are added to the DNA of specific genes within the cell at specific sites.
 These groups sit on the DNA and block certain proteins from binding.
 In this way, the DNA methylation could be stopping the cell from operating normally, Teitell said.

 Chromatin Remodeling - Protein fibers called histones that interact with DNA.
-Drugs that inhibit histone deacetylases, for example, may enable expression of tumor suppressor genes.
+Drugs that inhibit histone deacetylases, for example, may activate tumor suppressor genes.

 mrna.gif (54961 bytes)